MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/commanding.md

 ---
-title: "The Command Interface"
+title: "The Xamarin.Forms Command Interface"
-description: "Implement the `Command` property with data bindings" ms.prod: xamarin ms.assetid: 69922284-F398-45C3-B4CC-B8E29BB4C533 ms.technology: xamarin-forms
+description: "This article explains how to implement the Command property with Xamarin.Forms data bindings.
+The commanding interface provides an alternative approach to implementing commands that is much better suited to the MVVM architecture." ms.prod: xamarin ms.assetid: 69922284-F398-45C3-B4CC-B8E29BB4C533 ms.technology: xamarin-forms